First Responders and Mental Health

 Special thanks to Wallis Annenberg PetSpace for playing a vital role in launching this exciting new program.

-Meet the LAFD’s First Therapy Dog, Teddy
+Meet the LAFD’s New Therapy Dog, Willow

 WAYS TO SUPPORT

-DONATE TODAY - The LAFD Foundation is seeking funds to grow the LAFD’s Canine Therapy Program with additional dogs to help more LAFD members.
+The LAFD Foundation is seeking funds to grow the LAFD’s Canine Therapy Program with additional dogs to help more LAFD members.
 Donations will assist with costs including veterinary care, food, equipment, and health and liability insurance.

 About Canine Therapy

 In animal-assisted crisis response, dogs are used directly after a traumatic event to reduce stress and anxiety.
 Therapy dogs are specially trained to help individuals with heightened cortisol levels feel immediate relief from their problems or anxieties — at least temporarily.
-Research by UCLA Health confirmed that interaction with therapy dogs provides both mental and physical health benefits, including:
+Research by UCLA Health confirmed that interaction with therapy dogs provides both mental and physical health benefits including:

 - The release of hormones that play a part in elevating moods